This page contains affiliate links. Please read our disclosure for more info.

 Like all Allbirds shoes, they are super comfortable, machine washable, and made from sustainable materials.

-I’ve put these Allbirds waterproof shoes to the test for the last year during the colder months in New Zealand, the US and the UK.
+I put these Allbirds waterproof shoes to the test for over a year during the colder months in New Zealand, the US and the UK.
 I’ve worn them on hikes and bike rides, to restaurants and wineries, in the city and countryside.

 In this Allbirds Mizzles review, I share their pros and cons, test whether they really are waterproof, and compare the original Allbirds Wool Runners vs Mizzles.